 No bed would be complete without some decorative throw pillows!
 The nest pillow I have had for ages, and the striped lumbar was a new addition.
 I love stripes, and this pattern is so soft and subtle.

 Up until a few weeks ago, we only had wall-to-wall carpet in our bedroom, in a soft beige color.
 I wanted an area rug in the space to add some color and pattern, so when our puppy started chewing on and damaging the rug in our Family Room, in an attempt to save it, we moved it to our room.
 I really love the way it looks, the soft sage green and beige colors work really well!

 It is really important to me to have plants in my room, because I am a plant-lady-in-training!
-I have had a faux fern and a floral stem from my visit to Magnolia Market in this space forever.
-Recently I upgraded to a few real plants…like this pothos in a gray terracotta planter…
+This pothos plant I bought on a whim from Ikea has been doing quite well and I recently re-potted it into this gray terracotta planter…